Skip to content

 Detection Interval

-You can choose the default interval range provided by the system, with the corresponding relationship between the detection frequency as follows:
+You can choose the default interval range provided by the system, with the corresponding relationship between detection frequency as follows:

 Detection Frequency Detection Interval